Sustainability is Integrated into our internal processes and supply chain

 The principal sources of GHG emissions in our operations are:

 Since September 2013, we have committed to no new planting on peatland.
 Peatlands contain rich carbon stocks, which are a significant source of GHG emissions if disturbed.
-In line with the RSPO principles, we are committed to a no-planting policy on primary forests and HCV areas for new plantings.
-To reduce the emissions from Palm Oil Mill Effluents (POME), we are doing a detailed study on the reduction of methane in our Aerated Bunker Composting system which has been installed in two mills.
+We are committed to a no-planting policy on primary forests and HCV areas for new plantings.
+To reduce the emissions from Palm Oil Mill Effluents (POME), our three aerated bunker composting facilities continue to reduce methane emissions by 30%-70% compared with standard composting.w

 INDOAGRI SEHATI - CLEFT LIP SURGERY